Reception

 Reception will continue daily “Read Write Inc.”

-Vocabulary extension is covered daily in the reading of quality texts, emphasising new words and explaining their meanings.
+For both classes, vocabulary extension is covered daily in the reading of quality texts, emphasising new words and explaining their meanings.

 PE